Nail Care Essentials

 Trim and shape nails carefully

-Proper nail trimming and shaping can prevent painful problems like ingrown nails and hangnails.
+Proper nail trimming and shaping can prevent painful problems like ingrown nails and hangnails, as well as nail damage.
 Use sharp, clean nail cutters to trim your nails.
 Avoid cutting your nails too short, as this can increase the risk of ingrown nails and nail bed infections.

 Pro tip: Invest in a high-quality nail cutter.
 Your nails deserve the best tools!